zeittresor/sd-test-prompts/README.md

 The idea was to find a test solution using "predefined" prompts just while you edit your regular prompt / negative prompt to find out how your cfg/dimensions/aspectratio/model would react to different prompts of the one you just create without a modification of your prompt / negativ prompt fields.

-Easy Install: To install the script for your Stable Diffusion Forge/Automatic1111 WebUI just select "Install from URL" in your Extensions Tab.
+Easy Install: To install the script for your Stable Diffusion Forge/Automatic1111 WebUI just select "Install from URL" in your Extensions Tab (using the link https://github.com/zeittresor/sd-test-prompts.git).
 Restart the WebUI and select the Script at Scripts Section of the Txt2Img or Img2Img Tab.

 To disable the script and go back to the editing of your regular prompt just unselect the script.